-- You must respond to any written estimate of charges within 10 business days of the date the governmental body sent it or the request is considered automatically withdrawn. - If estimated costs exceed \$100.00 (or \$50.00 if a governmental body has fewer than 16 full time employees) the governmental body may require a bond, prepayment or deposit - You may ask the governmental body to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges. - Make a timely payment for all mutually agreed charges.
+- You must respond to any written estimate of charges within 10 business days of the date the governmental body sent it or the request is considered automatically withdrawn. - If estimated costs exceed \$100.00 (or \$50.00 if a governmental body has fewer than 16 full time employees) the governmental body may require a bond, prepayment or deposit. - You may ask the governmental body to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges. - Make a timely payment for all mutually agreed charges.
 A governmental body can demand payment of overdue balances exceeding \$100.00, or obtain a security deposit, before processing additional requests from you.

-To request information from this governmental body, please contact: By Mail:Spencer Walker n person at: 1414 Colorado St., Austin, Texas 78701
+To request information from this governmental body, please contact:

-1414 Colorado St. Austin, Texas 78701
+By mail to: Public Information Officer, 1414 Colorado, Ste.
+300 Austin, Texas 78701

-By e-mail to: spencer.walker@texasbar.com
+By e-mail to: piarequests@texasbar.com

-By fax to: Spencer Walker 512-427-4230

-In person at: 1414 Colorado St. Austin Tex
+By fax to: Public Information Officer, 512-427-4230 In person at: 1414 Colorado, Austin, Texas 78701